Four-dimensional topological lattices through connectivity: Proposal for a 4D Topological Lattice through connectivity

-To engineer a topological phase transition, we also need to add longer-range hoppings that can separate out the Dirac points of the two types.
-In the main text, we give the example of a hoppings in the $x-z$ plane along ${\bf r}' = (\pm 2 a, 0, \pm 2a, 0)$ and ${\bf r}''= (\pm 2 a, 0, \mp 2a, 0)$.
-In terms of the tight-binding real-space model, this would correspond to adding terms:

-where we have allowed for the hoppings along ${\bf r}' = (\pm 2 a, 0, \pm 2a, 0)$ to have amplitude $J'$ and those along ${\bf r}'' = (\pm 2 a, 0, \mp 2a, 0)$ to have amplitude $J''$.
-Such terms could be tuned in practice, for example, through the design of the optical lattice potential for cold atoms or through the arrangement of photonic resonators.
-Applying Eq,~\ref{eq:fourier} as above, the long-range hoppings lead to a momentum-space Hamiltonian of the form:
+\end{widetext} where we have allowed for the hoppings along ${\bf r}' = (\pm 2 a, 0, \pm 2a, 0)$ to have amplitude $J'$ and those along ${\bf r}'' = (\pm 2 a, 0, \mp 2a, 0)$ to have amplitude $J''$.
+Applying Eq,~\ref{eq:fourier} as above, the long-range hoppings lead to a momentum-space Hamiltonian of the form (see Appendix A):